veltzer/demos-app-qemu/exercises/00_boot_cloud_image_same_arch/exercise.md

 ## Hints
 - To get out of qemu while running in `-nographic` mode: `CTRL+a+c` and then `quit`.
 - Your username on a debian system is `debian`.
-- Your password on the target system is `mypassword`.
+- Your password on the target system is `password`.